 Money and giving is seen as dirty word, don't go there in churches.
-Not talked about, no guidance given altogether.
-Company director, Northern Ireland
+Not talked about, no quidance given altogether.

 I keep going back to this because it's very important, it's formative really, when I was at Cambridge people actually talked about these issues and they talked very very clearly about this, at church and CU [Christian Union].
 They said a number of you will be very rich people, which is true, and you have a responsibility as a very rich person because that quy over there is not going to be a missionary in Kenya or whatever unless you are giving the right amount of money.